dragan2234/worldcoin-scroll-bridge/README.md

 ### Key Components

 - **State Bridge Contracts**: Smart contracts deployed on Ethereum mainnet and L2 networks to manage the propagation of the World ID Merkle tree root.
-- **Relayer Service**: A Golang-based automated service that periodically invokes the `propagateRoot()` function to ensure timely updates of the World ID root on the target networks.
+- **Relayer Service**: A Rust-based automated service that periodically invokes the `propagateRoot()` function to ensure timely updates of the World ID root on the target networks.
 - **Cross-Chain Messaging**: Leveraging native L1 <> L2 messaging protocols to ensure secure and reliable root propagation.

 ### Current State of the Project